jonschipp/ISLET/README.md

         $ passwd demo
 ```

 * Change the password of a container user (Not a system account).
-Place an SHA-1 hash of the password of choice in the second field of desired user in /var/tmp/islet_db.

 ```
     $ PASS=$(echo "newpassword" | sha1sum | sed 's/ .*//)